 If I am still unhappy with the process or outcome, can I take my complaint to another organisation to be investigated?

 When your complaint has been reviewed, all decisions made by the Independent Adjudicator are final.
-There is no right of appeal against their decision.
+There is no right of appeal.

-Decisions can only be overturned by a judicial review process in the courts.
-This must be progressed within three months of the decision.
+Only a judicial review process in the courts can overturn decisions.
+You must progress any review within three months of the decision.